z784324922/sls/intl.en-US/User Guide/Query and visualization/Interconnection with Grafana.md

 For the deployment in a local machine, the default installation location is Port 3000.
 Open the Port 3000 in a browser.

 1. Click on Grafana’s logo in the upper left corner and select Data Sources in the pop-up window.
 2. Click **Add data source**, and use Grafana and Alibaba Cloud Log Service for log visual analysis.
-Log Visualization Analysis Using grazana and Ali cloud logging services.
 3. Complete the configuration items for the new data source.

     Each part is configured as follows: